NathanYee/ExercisesInC/reflections/reflection2.md

 source-id: 1SfL5Ce4euMYvMbqX56RQOa2vXcbgBrSoCC7jMQx6IFY
 published: true
 ---
-Reflection 2 - Software Systems - Nathan Yee
+# Reflection 2 - Software Systems - Nathan Yee

+# High level notes

+The majority of work done in this sprint was done in the first week.
+I lost 4 days due to OCO's New York Trip.
+As a result, a lot of more recent exercises and readings aren’t done yet, but I should have the time to them in the upcoming days.

 # Written sprint reflection

 These were my semester learning goals that I made during sprint 0:

-* get good at C,
+* Get good at C,

-    * Read Head First C and worked through textbook examples to both internalize and have copy and paste-able examples of C code.
+    * Starting to get a lot more comfortable about C in general.
+I am now a lot better at dealing with files, error handling, arguments, and makefile workflow.
+I feel like our project has taught me a lot about registers and not so much about C.

-* internalize memory management
+* Internalize memory management

-    * Head first C chapter 2

-    * Still not feeling the best here.
-I need to play around with memory a lot more.
+    *  Was hoping to make more progress here.
+I still don't feel very strong with how C uses memory.
+I still made a small amount of progress - which is still progress.

-* do something robotics related
+* Do something robotics related

-    * No progress here.
-As I'm learning more about robotics in my other class, I will need to reevaluate this goal.
+    * We started making use of Serial a lot more for our project.
+This will definitely help work with embedded systems later.

-* develop a comfortable work flow
+* Develop a comfortable work flow

-    * Set up atom with packages (vim-mode-plus, gcc-make-run) to help my development speed.
-As of right now, I'm finding these packages useful for developing speed.
-I am still looking for a proper debugger.
+    * Learned about makefiles.
+They are really useful.

-* collaborate and work in parallel
+* Collaborate and work in parallel

-    * When our team is meeting, we are able to efficiently collaborate and work together.
-Of more concern, we haven't had any small meetings between less than 3 members of the team.
-I feel like more smaller meetings would allow us to work on the project at a much faster rate.
+    * This sprint we were able to split our project into more parallel tasks.
+Let's continue the trend - divide and conquer!
+As long as we don’t get lost...

-* work with low resource mobile processors
+* Work with low resource mobile processors

-    * Our choice to use an Arduino is helping here.
-To gain more experience with low resource computers, I will push the Arduino to its absolute limits for our one-bit DAC.
+    * Not huge progress since last time.
+I want to make full use of the 16 bit timer to have much higher frequency precision.

-* stay organized as team
+* Stay organized as team

-    * We have stayed organized and have kept up consistent team communication and Trello usage.
-Stand-ups and next meeting planning have also proved necessary to stay together.
+    * Falling a little behind here.
+We are still on the same page but it isn't as good as it used to be.

 # Project